UCLNatSci/Interdisciplinary-Research-Skills/book/_build/html/_sources/1_introduction/getting_started.md

 # Workshop 1: Jupyter Notebooks

-Before you start, you need to create a Cocalc account and add your partner as a collaborator [TODO: Link to instructions]
+We will be using an online platform called `Cocalc` to run and edit `notebooks` which run `Python` code. `Cocalc` is a collaborative computing platform, which means that you can interactively share your code with other users of the platform.

+In today's workshop you will get started using Cocalc to edit and run Python notebook files.

 ## Part 1: Editing and Running Notebooks

+Follow the the instruction below to create a Cocalc account and run a notebook file.

+> Before you start, you need to find a partner.
+The person sitting next to you will do fine!

 ### Step 1: Set up your Cocalc Project

 > Follow these steps to log in to Cocalc and set up collaboration:

 1. Navigate to the Cocalc web site www.cocalc.com.
-1. Click Sign In
+1. Click 'Sign In'
-1. Create an account using your UCL email address userID @ ucl.ac.uk (e.g. zcqxxxx @ ucl.ac.uk)
+1. Create an account using your UCL email address userID@ucl.ac.uk (e.g. zcqxxxx@ucl.ac.uk)
-1. You should see a Project titled something like '[your name] - NSCI0010_XX_XX'.
+1. You should see a Project titled something like '[your name] - NSCI0010_21_22'.
 If you don't, this might be because you didn't use the correct email address in step 3.
 1. Click 'Account' in the top-right hand corner.
 1. Enter your first and last names.
 You can also change your profile picture and other settings if you wish.
 1. Click 'Projects' in the top-left corner.